 - An owner’s title insurance policy is a contract that protects the buyer of a property from financial loss due to a defect in the title that existed when the policy was issued.
 Such defects include prior liens, undisclosed heirs, or gaps in the chain of title.
 Without title insurance, a buyer has limited recourse should any of these situations arise.

-Hancock McGill & Bleau provides closing and funding services even for transactions that do not include title insurance.
-We deliver the same high-level of service that we offer our title law customers and offer two convenient closing locations for you:
+Hancock McGill & Bleau also provides closing and funding services for transactions that do not include title insurance.
+We deliver the same high-level of service that we offer our title law customers.

 6010 Balcones Drive, Suite 100